poult-lab/daily-word/english_words_ learning.md

 17.typo [ˈtaɪpəʊ]

+[noun] I believe there might be a small typo in your question.
+The correct parameter is `batch_first` .

-[noun] a small mistake in a typed or printed text. "a small mistake in a typed or printed text"
+ "a small mistake in a typed or printed text"